rust-mobile/ndk/cargo-apk/README.md

 # Defaults to false.
 fullscreen = false

-# Set the instruction of how the activity hsould be launched
+# Set the instruction of how the activity should be launched
 # See https://developer.android.com/guide/topics/manifest/activity-element#lmode
 # Defaults to standard.
 launch_mode = "standard"